 Title II of the Civil Rights Act of 1964

 , which prohibits discrimination in certain places of public accommodation, such as hotels, restaurants, nightclubs and theaters.
 The Department of Justice can bring a lawsuit under Title II when there is reason to believe that a person has engaged in a pattern or practice

 of discrimination in violation of Title II.
 Individuals can also file suit to enforce their rights under Title II.

 the Religious Land Use and Institutionalized Persons Act

 , which prohibits local governments from adopting or enforcing land use regulations that discriminate against religious assemblies and institutions or which unjustifiably burden religious exercise.

 , which provides for the temporary suspension of judicial and administrative proceedings and civil protections in areas such as housing, credit and taxes for military personnel while they are on active duty.

-The Justice Department filed a lawsuit against the owners, builders and designers of a 54-unit condominium complex in Hartville, Ohio, for violations of the Fair Housing Act.
+The Justice Department filed a lawsuit against the owner and those responsible for the management of a 126-space mobile home park in Effingham, Ill., for violating the Fair Housing Act.